 - Students may not unregister/cancel enrollment in a class after the Drop/Add period for the class has passed.
 The class and hours remain on the schedule as part of their original registered hours for billing and financial aid.

-- Students in programs with modular classes who wish to withdraw from the beginning or middle modular courses but continue with a class later in a semester should contact financial aid to insure continuation of aid in classes that follow the withdrawn class.
+- Students in programs with modular classes who wish to withdraw from the beginning or middle modular courses but continue with a class later in a semester should contact Financial Aid to ensure continuation of aid in classes that follow the withdrawn class.